iocafe/iocom/extensions/switchbox/readme.txt

 IO device connecting to IO network trough cloud server
 - When a device can connect to IO network service trough cloud, it connects first to switchbox service.
 - This connection is normal IOCOM or ECOM connection, requested IO network is specified in authentication header.
-- When switchbox server recives a socket connection, it checks if this IO network server with given network name is connected.
+- When switchbox server receives a socket connection, it checks if this IO network server with given network name is connected.
 If so, it generates a passtrough to it.
 - Switchbox sends "new connection" message to IO server in local LAN.
 The IO server needs to create a iocom or exom connection object using switchbox stream class as transport.
 - Data from IO device passtrough is forwared "as is" trough switchbox.